 ~Zigzag: Unlike the Straight or Chain stitches, the Zigzag stitch can stretch.
 Like the Chain stitch, this stitch travels backwards underneath the fabric, but unlike the Chain it does not need to come up through the threads of the previous stitch.
 So on top you make a long stitch to the diagonal, an then underneath you go a tiny bit backwards.
 Rinse, repeat.
 Why does it stretch?
 Because as you lengthen the fabric, the Zigzag can get narrower.
 This is the stitch you will use to sew in an elastic waist band.
 See the elastic waist band page for more details.

 ~Spiral: A spiral stitch is used to attach the lining to the costume, or even to attach the outer fabric to the bra or belt base.
 The key to this stitch is that you only nick the bra or belt base instead of going completely through the piece.
 When attaching the lining, you'll fold the raw edge under between the lining and the base and sew along the very edge of the costume, catching some of the outside fabric and the lining in each stitch.
 When covering a base with fabric, I fold the raw edge over the base to the back and stitch half an inch away from the edge of the costume.
 I only need to nick the back of the base (made of interfacing) for the stitch to anchor my fabric in place.
 The benefit of using this stitch for covering a base is that the stitches won't be seen from the outside.
 However, if you intend to cover the edge of your costume with beading, hiding your stitches (from covering the base with fabric) isn't necessary, and I use a hand or machined straight stitch instead.
+Some people call this either a slip stitch or a blind hem stitch, which is more a description of their specific intentions than a description of the shape of the stitch itself.
+Also a slip stitch is the name for something unrelated in crochet, so I avoid the term.

 ~Diagonal: This stitch is used very often in bellydance costumes for beading.
 Typically, each of these diagonal stitches will have 4-7 seed beads, or some other combination of beads, on it.
 This is often used to edge a bra, skirt, belt, or accessory.
 For more information, check out the beading page.